 You should optimize your site’s navigation, make sure your website architecture is logical, do some internal linking, boost your page load speed, and make your site responsive.

 Finally, you need to go the extra mile in building your presence on social networks.
 Don’t spread yourself too thin using numerous channels that don’t make sense for your brand and niche.
 On the contrary, focus on those your customers use.

 Use your social networking channels to start loyalty programs, give instant feedback, promote your content, and connect with your customers on a personal level.
 Your goal is to use these channels to present the information about your business however you want.
 And to set yourself apart from your major rivals.

 No matter how tempting it may seem, starting a business as a solopreneur is extremely difficult.
 You will be forced to deal with issues you’re not entirely familiar with, not having time to focus on what you love (and know) to do.

-This is why you need to surround yourself with a team of people who will help you reach your goals and grow your business.
+Surrounding yourself with a team of people who will help you reach your goals and grow your business becomes necessary.

 Of course, you don’t have to hire 50+ employees in the first few months.
 Start by hiring those people essential for your business growth, such as a project manager, a marketing professional, or an HR specialist.

 You will also want to hire an accountant when starting a business to help you make smart financial decisions and make a profit, as well as a legal counselor to help you choose your legal business structure and keep you out of trouble as your business grows.

 When hiring your in-house employees, don’t look at their skills and knowledge only.
 Ask yourself whether they are the right people for your business, too.